FDA-MyStudies/ResponseServer/README.md

-# LabKey mobileAppStudy Module - Implements the Response Server Functionality of the MyStudies System
+# LabKey Response Module - Implements the Response Server Functionality of the MyStudies System

 This custom module provides the Response Server functionality and services, including: